code-rush/BattleshipGame/README.md

     - Parameters: urlsafe_game_key, user_name, move
     - Returns: GameForm with new game state.
     - Description: Accepts a move and returns the updated state of the game.
-    A move is a number from 0 - 99 corresponding to one of the 100 possible positions on the board.
+    A move is a number from 0 - 99 corresponding to one of the 100 possible tile positions on the board.
-    If this causes a game to end, the game will be deleted.
+    If a move causes a game to end declaring a winner, the will be deleted.

  - **get_user_games**
     - Path: 'user/games'